bboc/s3patterns/consent-decision-making.md

 As a rule of thumb, objections are raised when something is not *good enough for now and safe enough to try*, i.e. when one of the people affected cannot live with a decision.

-When new wisdom emerges, consent can be withdrawn at any time, usually by bringing a decision again on the agenda of a [Governance Meeting][].
+When new wisdom emerges, consent can be withdrawn at any time, usually by bringing a decision again on the agenda of a [Governance Meeting](governance-meeting.md).

 ###  Benefits ###